bitnami/charts/bitnami/mongodb-sharded/README.md

 ```

 > Note: you need to substitute the placeholders [PASSWORD] and [REPLICASETKEY] with the values obtained in the installation notes.

+### To 4.0.0

+In this version, the mongodb-exporter bundled as part of this Helm chart was updated to a new version which, even it is not a major change, can contain breaking changes (from `0.11.X` to `0.30.X`).
+Please visit the release notes from the upstream project at https://github.com/percona/mongodb_exporter/releases

 ### To 3.1.0